 \subsection{Disk Access in Exact Lookup}

-First, our proposed method performed well in exact lookup, due to the low number of disk accesses.
+First, our method performed well in exact lookup, due to the low number of disk accesses.
 As shown in \cref{fig:graph1-2}, the p95 (95th percentile) latency for FineWeb-Edu (1.4T tokens) was only 0.34 ms. Compared to infini-gram (11.05 ms), our method was 33 times faster.
-For infini-gram mini, we were unable to conduct experiments with full corpus (1.4T tokens) due to timeout of index construction,\footnote{At 273B tokens, the duration was 22.2 hours.} but at 273B tokens, our method was 475 times faster (0.32 ms vs. 151.84 ms).
-This result demonstrates that our fast suffix array is useful on its own, besides our soft search.
+For infini-gram mini, we were unable to conduct experiments with the full corpus (1.4T tokens) because index construction timed out, \footnote{At 273B tokens, the duration was 22.2 hours.} but at 273B tokens, our method was 475 times faster (0.32 ms vs. 151.84 ms).
+This result demonstrates that our fast suffix array is useful on its own, in addition to our soft search.